Janeweightman/Credit-card-churn-analysis/README.md

 ### Result:
 The months on the books were evenly distributed among both current customers and attrited customers.
 ## Hypothesis 4:
  Attrited Customers will have lower total transaction amounts than current customers.
-This is because transactors with regards to credit cards are those that pay off their full bill on time every month accordint to [Investopedia](https://www.investopedia.com/terms/t/transactor.asp) and I believe that those who don't pay their bills on time are more likely to stop using their credit card.
+This is because transactors with regards to credit cards are those that pay off their full bill on time every month according to [Investopedia](https://www.investopedia.com/terms/t/transactor.asp) and I believe that those who don't pay their bills on time are more likely to stop using their credit card.
 This will be tested using a scatter plot and the distribution of attrited customers and their transaction amounts.
 ### Result:
 Those with low transaction amounts are ideed more likely to be attrited.

 # The rationale to map the business requirements to the Data Visualisations
-* The first visualisation is a pie chart illustrating the attrition rates, this helps identify the scale of the problem.
+* The **first visualisation** is a pie chart illustrating the attrition rates, this helps identify the scale of the problem.
 This allows the business to see whether it is worth investing resources into tackling the problem.
-* The second visualisation is a histogram that plots the age distribution with attrition rates.
+* The **second visualisation** is a histogram that plots the age distribution with attrition rates.
 This allows the bank to see whether it is worth targeting different age demographics more with marketing.
-* The third visualisation is a stacked bar chart that plots attrition rates for gender.
+* The **third visualisation** is a stacked bar chart that plots attrition rates for gender.
 This allows the bank to potentially determine whether they should pivot their marketing more towards men or women.
-* The fourth visualisation is a scatter plot that visualizes attrition rates and gender with months on the books and total transaction amounts.
+* The **fourth visualisation** is a scatter plot that visualizes attrition rates and gender with months on the books and total transaction amounts.
 This type of visualisation has a number of potential business implications for example months on the books with attrition rates could determine perks they give to long term customers and the same could be shown for high transaction amounts.
 # Analysis techniques used
 * *Extract Transform load pipeline with data cleaning in Jupyter notebooks.*
 * *Visualisations: pie chart, histogram, bar chart and scatter plot.*